mxagar/streamlit_guide/Streamlit_Guide.md

 In this example a Github deployment is done to Heroku: we create an app in Heroku, link a Github repository with the `streamlit` app file to it and deploy it *continuously* whenever we push the code to the repo.

 As mentioned, the Github repository needs to contain a web app based on `streamlit`; to keep things easy, I'll take this very repository but I'll deploy only the penguins app, so the web app will be: [`app_8_classification_penguins/penguins-app.py`](app_8_classification_penguins/penguins-app.py).
+A Github repository which contains only the app is [penguins-heroku](https://github.com/dataprofessor/penguins-heroku).

-We nee to prepare the following deployment files, which are present in this very repository:
+For any Heroku deployment we need to prepare the following deployment files, which are present in the current repository:

 - [`.slugignore`](.slugignore): which files from the repo should be ignored for the Heroku deployment.
 - [`Procfile`](Procfile): Heroku app command.